-Developing an application with Redis is a lot of fun, but as with any technology, there are a few points you you should keep in mind while designing a Redis-based or Redis namespace application.
+Developing an application with Redis is a lot of fun, but as with any technology, there are a few points you should keep in mind while designing a Redis-based or Redis namespace application.
 You’re probably already familiar with relational database development, but while many of the same practices apply, keep in mind that Redis is an in-memory database and it is (mostly) single-threaded.
 Read on to explore Redis keys best practices.

 Therefore, there are several peculiarities you should pay attention to when using Redis:

 Databases store data, but any developer can lose track of some of the data you’re putting into Redis.
-This is only natural, due to your application’s requirements changing or to you changing the way you store the data.
+This is only natural, due to your application’s requirements changing or you changing the way you store the data.
 Perhaps you’ve neglected to EXPIRE some of the keys, or maybe a module of the application has been retired.

-Whatever the case, chances are that some of the data in your Redis database is no longer used and taking up space for no purpose.
+Whatever the case, chances are that some of the data in your Redis database are no longer used and taking up space for no purpose.
 Redis’ schema-less nature makes it extremely difficult to make sense of your dataset’s contents unless you use a solid nomenclature for your keys.
-Using a proper naming methodology with Redis namespace for your keys can make housekeeping of your database much easier.
+Using a proper naming methodology with Redis namespace for your keys can make the housekeeping of your database much easier.
 When you namespace your keys by application or service – the convention is to use the colon (‘:’) character to delimit parts of the key’s name -a Redis namespace best practice.
-This way, you’ll be able to identify them easily during a data migration, conversion, deletion or move.
+This way, you’ll be able to identify them easily during a data migration, conversion, deletion, or move.
 Redis namespace & Redis namespace keys help with this identification.

-Beyond Redis namespace, Another common use case for Redis is as a secondary data store for “hot” data items, while most of the data is kept in aanother database (e.g. PostgreSQL, MongoDB).
+Beyond Redis namespace, Another common use case for Redis is as a secondary data store for “hot” data items, while most of the data is kept in another database (e.g. PostgreSQL, MongoDB).
 In such cases, developers quite often forget to remove the data from Redis when it is moved from the primary data store.
 This sort of cross-datastore dependency requires a cascading delete, which can be implemented by keeping all the identifiers for a given data item in a Redis set.
 This ensures that a cleanup procedure invoked after deletion from the primary data store only needs to iterate through that set’s contents in order to remove all the relevant copies and related tidbits (including the set itself upon completion).

 This might seem contradictory to the above regarding Redis namespace, but since key names take up memory as well, you should strive to keep them short.
 Obviously, this becomes an issue with datasets consisting of millions or billions of keys, but the fact is that long keys have a price with any hashtable.